janvdm/php-docblock-checker/README.md

 # PHP DocBlock Checker
-Check PHP files within a directory for appropriate use of Docblocks.
+Check all PHP files within a directory for appropriate use of Docblocks.

 ## Installation
 **Composer**:<br>